The Health Minor consists of a minimum of five course units, including:

 Students analyze health beliefs and practices of various cultures, examine critical health issues in developed and emerging nations and assess political influences upon health and health care.
 Health policies and strategies affecting world health problems are analyzed.
 National and international assistive health groups are discussed.
 Offered annually.

 Health 300 - Achieving Wellness: Issues and Choices

 An analysis of those factors affecting individual control of health.
 Students explore self-care health principles of detecting illness, major threats to health, and alternatives to care.
 Emphasis is placed on the wide range of options available to each individual, within and without the health care system, when making informed decisions regarding a personal health-style.
 Offered annually.

 Health 330 - Human Sexuality

 Investigation and evaluation of knowledge, attitudes, and values pertinent to issues in human sexuality.
 The course focuses upon personal, interpersonal, ethical, and medical aspects of sexuality throughout the life cycle.
-Offered each fall.
+Offered at least annually.

 Health 230 - Human Nutrition

 Introduction to principles of nutrition that affect health promotion, health maintenance, and illness prevention throughout the life cycle.
 The nutritional requirements of individuals with special needs are also considered.
-Offered each spring.
+Offered at least annually.